Welcome to the Encino Farmers Market!

-The ONEgeneration Encino Farmers Market is an excellent way for everyone in the family to spend time together for shopping, food and fun!
-Open year-round, over 30 farms from all over Central and Southern California participate with donations and a portion of the proceeds each week going towards helping to support ONEgeneration and the services they provide to the community.
+The ONEgeneration Encino Farmers Market is an excellent way for everyone in the family to spend time together on a Sunday.
+Open year-round, over 30 farmers from all over Central and Southern California, over 25 food vendors, and over 10 crafters participate, with donations and a portion of the proceeds each week going towards supporting ONEgeneration’s community programs and services.

 Why come to our Farmers Market?